What affects cost planning for moves in Glasgow

 Loading time usually outweighs driving time.
 That is why a short local move with a long carry or difficult stair access can cost more than a slightly longer trip with cleaner loading conditions.

-What affects moving costs in Glasgow
+What affects cost planning for moves in Glasgow

 | Cost driver | What changes the time | Why it affects total cost |